nyorain/vil/docs/own/workstack.md

 	- [ ] update the generator
 - [ ] Add "Jump to End/Begin" buttons in begin/end commands.
       only show them in brokenLabel display mode?
-- [ ] don't give each DrawCmdBase/DispatchCmdBase/RTCmdBase their
-      own state copy.
-Instead just use a pointer and re-allocate on change (in the record memory).
-Should make records a lot smaller when there are many draw/dispatch calls.
-And draw/dispatch recording faster since we copy less data.
 - [x] integration test: depend on meson subproject for mock driver And don't hardcode my own env path
 	- [x] also make sure we don't need the layer to be installed